Tools to Decorate Cookies: Your Ultimate Guide

 Edible Markers

 Edible markers are used for adding fine details to the cookies.
 They are perfect for drawing intricate designs, writing messages, or adding facial features to character cookies.
-Foodoodler Food Coloring Markers are perfect for adding fine details to your cookies.
+Foodoodler Markers are perfect for adding fine details to your cookies.
 They come in a variety of colors and have a fine tip for precision.

 Beginner-Friendly Tips for Cookie Decorating